Adding a USB Camera

 crowsnest

-- This tutorial uses the latest klipper, crowsnest, fuidd as an example.
-If using other methods, you will need to research on your own.
+- This tutorial uses the latest klipper, crowsnest, and fluidd as examples; if you are using other methods, further research is required

 Open Configuration